 When an aircraft carries a serviceable transponder, the pilot shall operate the transponder at all times during flight, regardless of whether the aircraft is within or outside airspace where SSR is used for ATS purposes.
-Except emergency or communication failure, the pilot shall: • Operate the transponder and select codes as individually directed by the ATS unit with which contact is being made.
+Except emergency or communication failure, the pilot shall:

+- Operate the transponder and select codes as individually directed by the ATS unit with which contact is being made. - Unless otherwise directed by ATS, operate the transponder on the last assigned code, until aircraft has landed.